 There was an agonizing moment of suffocation as she quickly drowned into a dark oblivion.

 The cargo bay doors slowly closed.

 Jane Slaton emerged from the bio-wash.
 She had used the hot water to try to boil away her pain, but no matter how hot the water, her body would not stop trembling; her torment lay deeper than the soothing water could reach.

 The computer had allowed her enough gravity to clean herself up.
 She wanted to stay concealed in the shower, hiding from the terror and overwhelming reality that had already stunned her beyond repair.
 She forced herself to look into a small mirror--afraid of what she would find.
 She gasped, repulsed by the wretchedness of her own wounded flesh.

 Loneliness filled Jane's senses, featureless and forever unrelieved.
 Her plight surpassed endurance, yet she could not flee it.
-Still there was a rage that surged through her veins--a piece of Jane Slaton still buried somewhere deep inside.
-That alone aided her into making her choice.
+Still, there was a rage that surged through her veins--a piece of Jane Slaton still buried somewhere deep inside.
+That alone aided her in making her choice.